Consistency And Discipline Matter

-But you cannot just walk into a gym and start doing whatever you want to do.
+But you cannot just walk into a gym and start doing whatever you want to do before a contest.
 Many so-called bodybuilders who use that method do not come anywhere close to building the physique that they want.
-They unfortunately end up spinning their wheels for years, until they finally give up and fade away into the dustbins of bodybuilding oblivion.
+They unfortunately end up spinning their wheels for years and either reach the stage with a subpar physique or never reach the stage at all.

 The truth of the matter is that for training to be a successful endeavor you need consistency, discipline, and progression.